adct-the-experimenter/DTL-Dungeon-Editor/README.md

 Text Input Mode is the mode used to enter a text code for what the editor should add to the dungeon.

+See codes implemented in the editor in TextCodeList.txt

 Press the / key to switch between text input mode and game play mode.

 Left-Click on any tile with mouse to place a tile, enemy, or item in the dungeon.